Hijack the Seas: Tsunami

 “And?”
 I prompted because Pritkin looked like he wished he hadn’t said anything.

 “The idea was to link our main bases of power so that, if an attack was made on one, the others could quickly back it up,” he told me.
 “Or help with an evacuation if needed.
-After the Black Circle’s attack on your court, when we took far too long to respond, leaving you fighting a war on your own with only a handful of newspaper reporters—”
+After the Black Circle attacked your court and we took far too long to respond, leaving you fighting a war with only a handful of newspaper reporters—”

 “Hey, the reporters kicked ass.”